WHYAMERICASUCKS.COM

 In February 2026, AP reported that a federal judge ordered the government to return three families protected by the family-separation settlement after finding their recent deportations relied on 'lies, deception and coercion.'
 The judge said the families should have remained in the United States under the settlement's protections.

-The priorities also looked ideological, not just administrative
+The priorities looked ideological as well as administrative

 By early 2026 the detention machine had already surged